blekenbleu/SimHap/README.md

 - check XAML data bindings
 - add Log messages to sort issues
 	- `async await` sequence
+- free RAM in `Init` by discarding all but the current game dictionary after initial loading, then reloading in `End()` *only* to save changes.
+- debug loading a default car after a server car or JSON car or vice-versa

 ### refactoring
 - when SimHub invokes `DataUpdate()` (at 60 Hz),